Piano Concerto (Busoni): Problems of performance

 Apart from the immense demands required of the soloist and the large forces needed, there is a further difficulty that can affect performances of this work: the role of the soloist.

 As Busoni himself wrote, piano concertos tended to be modelled after either Mozart or Beethoven.
 In Mozart's case, the concerto centres around the spotlit virtuoso composer-performer, who appears to spontaneously create the work before us, on-stage.
 The orchestra mostly provides a background accompaniment.
-But with Beethoven, the work is often conceived in symphonic terms; the piano takes the secondary role, reflecting on or responding to ideas that have already been introduced by the orchestra (excepting the fourth piano concerto).
+But with Beethoven, the work is often conceived in symphonic terms; the piano takes the secondary role, reflecting on or responding to ideas that have already been introduced by the orchestra (excepting his fourth piano concerto).

 Busoni combined both these precedents in the Piano Concerto, Op.
 39, creating a huge work of symphonic proportions which was originally accused of having only a piano obbligato.
 The work presents exceptional challenges for the soloist, who is often nevertheless required to incorporate a glittering cascade of notes into the overall orchestral sound.
 This self-abasement of the familiar 19th-century heroic soloist's role thus requires careful consideration of balance in performance.
 But as Edward Dent comments:

 Despite the incredible difficulty of the solo part, Busoni's concerto at no point offers a display of virtuosity.
 Even its cadenzas are subsidiary episodes.
 At the same time the pianoforte hardly ever presents a single theme in its most immediate and commanding shape.
 It is nearly always the orchestra which seems to be possessed of the composer's most prophetic inspiration.
 Busoni sits at the pianoforte, listens, comments, decorates, and dreams.

 Marc-André Hamelin offered the following perspective on the work:

 I find that a lot of people are sort of disoriented when they first hear it because they expect the traditional piano concerto, which it is not. [...]
 If you are expecting something much more symphonic, then you have a better chance of appreciating it for the first time.